 “They’re all the same.
 Standard issue, hand-made by the community.”

-“I think I’ll just help myself to this one, thank you,” he said as he stuffed the tunic in his other pocket.
+“I think I’ll just help myself to this one, thank you.”
+He stuffed the tunic in his other pocket.
 “Why doesn’t it advertise the ‘Heartland Cafe’ on it, like the old Heartland Cafe T-shirts that used to be sold here?
 Isn’t this supposed to be a gift shop in this so-called museum?”

 They headed out of the restaurant, the parrot back on Cornelius’s shoulder, and over to Ray’s place around the corner on Morse Avenue.

 “No way!” said Malmquist as they arrived at Ray’s building.
 “The Record Exchange!
-I thought it closed down.
-I came here all the time in the 1980s, in the heyday of secondhand record shops and it was on my rotation list.
+It closed down ages ago.
+I used to come here all the time in the 1980s, in the heyday of secondhand record shops.
+It was on my rotation list.
 Can we have a look inside?”

 “Records are all we have.”